jonathonmcmurray/ktest/README.md

 Test names should be unique (across pass & fail).
 In examples, pass tests are prepended with `PASS` and fail tests with `FAIL` to ensure uniqueness - this is not essential if test names are unique already.

+As tests are function calls, if additional code is necessary between tests (e.g. mocking data etc.) simply insert this code between calls to `pass`/`fail`.

 ## Limitations